Wanatchapong/codeceptjs-circleci/README.md

-# codeceptjs-circleci
-Example CodeceptJS and CircleCI
+# 🧪 API Testing with CodeceptJS ✨ and CircleCI 🚀